sah/java-tutorial/03-First-Test.md

     }
 ```

 Here's our first test!
-As with all test methods, this method uses the JUnit `org.junit.Test` annotation `@Test`.
+As with all JUnit test methods, this test method uses the JUnit `org.junit.Test` annotation `@Test`.

 This test accesses www.amazon.com and uses the JUnit `assertEquals` method to test whether or not the page title
 contains the string "Amazon.com: Online Shopping for Electronics, Apparel, Computers, Books, DVDs & more".
 In the world of [Java and WebDriver](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/WebDriver.html#getTitle()),
 calling `driver.getTitle()` tells the Selenium session to return the title of the currently loaded page, and
-`assertEquals` compares the secified page title with the returned page title and returns true if they are the same
+`assertEquals` compares the secified page title with the returned page title.
+Nothing happens if the titles are
-and false if they are different.
+the same, but if the titles are different an exception is raised.

 ```java